alex-strobel/RMarkdown/README.md

 # RMarkdown

 This project is intended to be a course to learn RMarkdown.
 It contains a number of RMarkdown lessons (located in the _Lessons_ folder), each ending with some exercises.
 Anyone taking this course should try to come up with solutions to the exercises before sneaking into the _Solutions_ folder.
-It is by now composed of the following lessons:

 ## Lessons